stamen/watercolor/README.md

 Watercolor is made up of several parts.
 Watercolor primarily uses data from two sources: Natural Earth 2.0 and OpenStreetMap.
 Here I will explain the parts in more detail.
-To be continued.
+TODO: To be continued.

-Note that most of the information below refers to Toner, not Watercolor.
-This will be updated shortly.

- Getting started with Toner involves three main stages:
+ Getting started with Watercolor involves three main stages:

-1. Install Toner and all its dependencies (both data and software).
+1. Install Watercolor and all its dependencies (both data and software).
 The current document (the one you're reading right now) explains how to do this.
 Read this first.

-2. After you have everything installed, you should go to the README file in the 'mapnik' directory to learn about Cascadenik and to start generating the "Toner" Mapnik stylesheets.
+2. After you have everything installed, you should go to the README file in the 'mapnik' directory to learn about Cascadenik and to start generating the "Watercolor" Mapnik stylesheets.
 Do this second.
 At this point you will be able to generate static map images.

 3. Then, after you have built your Mapnik stylesheets and tested them, you should go to the